CCThompson82/MLE_capstone/Capstone_report.md

 Unfortunately, there are currently no prognostic tests for PC metastasis.
-The patient data  that is typically available at the time of diagnosis is not rich enough to accurately predict the likelihood of prostate cancer metastasis.
+The patient data  that is typically available at the time of diagnosis is not rich enough to accurately predict the likelihood of PC metastasis.
 A model that is able to predict whether an untreated malignancy would be likely to remain locally within the prostate or to metastasize could be an invaluable tool on whether prostatectomy (and the associated morbidity) is necessary.
 To